marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 - If code is maintained together in the same repository, consistent versioning can be ensured.
 - The Grove UI becomes a downstream consumer of the Data Hub.

-There are some downsides to this approach:
+There are some disadvantages to this approach:
 - UI specific code will reside in close proximity to backend specific configurations.
 This might not be as preferable to some development teams.
 - Any CRUD operations performed by the Grove project will write to the Data Hub's FINAL database.
+- The security approach for Data Hub differs from that of Grove.
+It is best to drop that direction and use MarkLogic's guidance for the Data Hub.

 ### How to implement the recommended approach, step-by-step: